MidHunterX/Expression/README.md

 # Expression

-**Expressive and Smort Wallpaper Selector**

 ## Overview

-Expression is a highly efficient, Rust-powered wallpaper selector designed for **performance and flexibility**.
+Expression is a highly efficient, wallpaper selector designed for **Algorithm based wallpaper selection and Power efficiency**.
 If you have a bash script to set wallpapers throughout the day, this is exactly that but better.

 ## Installation